Meidimax99/GraphBuilder/README.md

 # Description

 This project will be part of an Interactive Graph Solver, which aims to show how some Graphalgorithms work.
-This Part will be the Interactive Graph Creator, Modifier and will also Visualize the Operations of the chosen Algorithm.
+This Part will be the Interactive Graph Creator and Modifier and will also Visualize the Operations of the chosen Algorithm.

 # Current Functionality

-- Create new Nodes pressing 'a' and then clicking anywhere on the canvas
-- Create Edges Between existing nodes by pressing the 'e' Key and then selecting 2 Nodes
-- Change the cost of Edges by clicking on their cost and giving in a new number

-# Planned Functionality
-- Edges should easily be access from other programs, for example Angular components
-- stuff that comes up in the process of coding this
+- Creating, Deleting and Changing the Name of Nodes
+- Adding Edges to Nodes, Changing cost of Edges, Removing Edges
+- Tooltips at the bottom right displaying possible actions

 # Running the Project

-You will either need to download a copy of the p5.js library and include it in the index.html or you can include a hosted version of the library.
-You can learn more about downloading the p5.js Library at https://p5js.org/get-started/#download.
-After that you should be able to run it using a live server.
+You can simply download the project and run it with a simple live server.